skymethod/spc/README.md

 This document describes a simple, standard mechanism that any podcast app can use to securely make these client-side metrics available to each podcaster.

 > [!IMPORTANT]
 > These are _aggregate_ metrics at the show/episode level, _not_ at the listener level.
-This is not a new [RAD](https://www.npr.org/sections/npr-extra/2018/12/11/675250553/remote-audio-data-is-here), no listener IP address or proxies, just sums.
+This is not a new [RAD](https://www.npr.org/sections/npr-extra/2018/12/11/675250553/remote-audio-data-is-here), no listener IP addresses or proxies, just sums.
 In most cases, implementing this standard won't even require a change to an app's published policies whatsoever, since this aggregate information is likely already being collected and disclosed.

 It's called **Standard Podcast Consumption**, or **SPC**, and can be implemented by podcast apps of any size.